 Return or Refund Policy

 Before you buy a used DSLR camera, you should always research whether or not the seller offers a money-back guarantee or accepts refunds.
 Trusted retailers like Samy's and KEH honor returns and even feature money-back guarantees on used cameras.
+Many of the larger camera retailers offer 90-day money-back guarantees through Amazon, making it super easy to shop for a new camera last minute (thank you, Amazon Prime).
 Individual dealers on Ebay, Craigslist, and local pawn shops set their own rules about returns, exchanges, and refunds.
 Bottom line: do your research.

 Lenses and Accessories